 where $C$ is the expected number of evaluation times.
 This yields the approximate distribution

 for the hedging error, for $n$ large.

-It is now completely straightforward to add one or more stocks to the portfolio and, using e.g. that $\int_0^t f_1 /\sqrt{\theta} dW_1 + \int_0^t f_2/\sqrt{\theta} dW_2$ has the same distribution as $\int_0^t \sqrt{f_1^2 + f_1^2} /\sqrt{\theta} dW$, to find the optimal stopping times and the resulting error when the hedges for all of the stocks are adjusted at the same time points.
+It is now completely straightforward to add one or more stocks to the portfolio and, using, for example, that $\int_0^t f_1 /\sqrt{\theta} \,dW_1 + \int_0^t f_2/\sqrt{\theta} \,dW_2$ has the same distribution as $\int_0^t \sqrt{f_1^2 + f_1^2} /\sqrt{\theta} \,dW$, to find the optimal stopping times and the resulting error when the hedges for all of the stocks are adjusted at the same time points.
 This is how portfolio hedging is done in practice.
 We leave these calculations to the reader.

 An alternative and equally interesting application of our results is to the field of portfolio optimization.
 For example, in managing a large equity portfolio a tracking error arises due to that it is expensive, or otherwise infeasible, to rebalance the portfolio back to its optimal state too frequently.
 Since the optimal portfolio to be held by the investor is always known, we are exactly in the setting of the present paper.
 Here, too, we leave the calculations to the reader.